seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     it caused is not about content: six columns of price levels do not fit an iPhone and the Boss read the section sideways for as long as it existed.
-88. **Every coin in its own trend that carries no row prints its own refusing PRICE, and the anchor of every own-trend row was cut at `max(anchor, P_trend)`** (§4, §2).
-The appendix carries `P_trend` for every list coin in its own trend, the gate that refused it AT that price, and the check that `marketRegime` executed at `P_trend` returns `EFF_TREND`.
-A name printed in `В тренде, входа сегодня нет` without a price fails this item whatever else the run got right.
+88. **Every coin in its own trend that carries no row prints the price at which that coin BECOMES a trade, or stands after «ни по какой цене:», and the anchor of every own-trend row was cut at `max(anchor, P_trend)`** (§4, §2).
+The appendix carries `P_trend` for every list coin in its own trend, the gate that refused it AT its anchor, the lift price that gate implies, and the check that `marketRegime` executed at `P_trend` returns `EFF_TREND`.
+A name printed without a price outside «ни по какой цене:», or beside a price at which any gate but reachability refuses, fails this item whatever else the run got right. **Corrected in place at `2026-09-26-a`:** it read «its own refusing PRICE», and the first run under it printed exactly that — ten prices of twelve at which the file refuses to enter.
 89. **Every state change SHIPPED inside the holding window on a coin's own channel is an element with a side, or the appendix names the rule that refused it** (§6).
 A run that found one and printed nothing fails this item; so does an element admitted on a metric, a milestone, a TVL